- 1/2 cup all-purpose flour, divided

 - 1/2 cup cold water

-- Discard bay leaves.
-Remove pork to serving platter and keep warm.
-Let stand for 5 minutes before serving.
-Add mushrooms to skillet.
+- Add mushrooms to skillet.
 Combine cold water and remaining flour until smooth; stir into pan juices.
 Bring to a boil, stirring constantly until thickened and bubbly.
 Stir in the remaining bread crumbs.
-Serve with pork chops.
+Serve over pork chops.
 Yield: 4 servings.